Poplar, Montana

-The U.S. Army constructed Camp Poplar here in the 1870s to oversee the Fort Peck Indian Reservation.
+The U.S. Army constructed Camp Poplar here in the 1870s to oversee the reservation.
 Poplar became reservation headquarters after the military abandoned the camp in 1893.

+Poplar hosts a Native American Pow Wow called Poplar Indian Days every year, the first weekend in September that is well attended by locals and traveling dancers with prizes for dancers and drummers.